Gin Lee: 2017–2018: Live in the Moment and collaborations

-In January 2017 Gin Lee returned with a cover of Jacky Cheung's "The World May Change But Not Love" (天變地變情不變), reaching number one on the Global Chinese Pop Chart for two weeks, but performed moderately on local charts, peaking at number nine on Metro Radio and RTHK.
+In January 2017, Lee returned with a cover of Jacky Cheung's "The World May Change But Not Love" (天變地變情不變), reaching number one on the Global Chinese Pop Chart for two weeks, but performed moderately on local charts, peaking at number nine on Metro Radio and RTHK.
 Gin Lee was featured on Alan Tam's song "Xing Ren Dao" (型人道) for his 2017 Mandarin album Appreciation.
-Tam praised Gin Lee, stating, "I love working with Lee, and enjoyed every moment recording the tune at the studio.
+Tam praised Lee, stating, "I love working with Lee, and enjoyed every moment recording the tune at the studio.
 She is a committed artiste who is not afraid to work hard.
 Give her a couple more years and I’m sure she will be a big star."
-Gin Lee was invited by labelmate Prudence Liew to record a duet of "Torn Between Two Lovers" for her 2017 covers album Reincarnated Love.
+Lee was invited by labelmate Prudence Liew to record a duet of "Torn Between Two Lovers" for her 2017 covers album Reincarnated Love.

-Live in the Moment is Gin Lee's third Cantonese studio album, and all eight tracks were recorded with a live band within five days.
-"Live recording the album was a good way to express the message of living in the moment," Gin Lee said in an interview.
+Live in the Moment is Lee's third Cantonese studio album, and all eight tracks were recorded with a live band within five days.
+"Live recording the album was a good way to express the message of living in the moment," Lee said in an interview.
 Live in the Moment was preceded by the release of two singles, "Kong Jie" (空姐) and "Saying Goodbye to Every Day" (和每天講再見), with both reaching number one on RTHK Chinese chart and the Ultimate 903 Power Pick chart.
-Gin Lee debuted "Saying Goodbye to Every Day" on 8 June at a concert series (903夢想系拉闊音樂會), co-headlined by herself and Justin Lo.
+Lee debuted "Saying Goodbye to Every Day" on 8 June at a concert series (903夢想系拉闊音樂會), co-headlined by herself and Justin Lo.
 Live in the Moment was released 8 September 2017.
 A deluxe edition was also issued, containing a photo book and a pass for one ticket to her Live in the Moment Concert held on 6 October at the Hong Kong Convention and Exhibition Centre.
 In support of the album, an exhibit was set up at the FWD (富衛) Passion Lab in Sheung Wan, Hong Kong from 11 September to 7 October.
 Gin Lee collaborated with William So, releasing a duet version of "Saying Goodbye to Every Day" in September with an accompanying music video.
 A limited, 1,000-copy SACD version of her album was released 17 October.
 A third single, "Come with the Wind, Gone With the Wind" was released in November.
 As of the first week of January 2018, the single has topped three stations (Ultimate, RTHK, Metro Radio).
 Live in the Moment won Most Popular Album at the Fourth Cantonese Song Chart Awards Presentation (第四屆粵語歌曲排行榜頒獎典禮) held at the Qian Yuan Stadium.
 "Saying Goodbye to Everyday" (和每天講再見) also won Most Popular Song.
-At the 2017 Ultimate Song Chart Awards, Gin Lee again won the Silver Prize for Best Female Singer, and "Saying Goodbye to Everyday" was awarded Top 10 Song.
+At the 2017 Ultimate Song Chart Awards, Lee again won the Silver Prize for Best Female Singer, and "Saying Goodbye to Everyday" was awarded Top 10 Song.